Frequently Asked Questions

 Is my note legal tender?
 Can I still use older-design notes?

 It is U.S. government policy that all designs of U.S. currency remain legal tender, or legally valid for payments, regardless of when they were issued.
 This policy includes all denominations of Federal Reserve notes, from 1914 to the present.
-However, a private business, person, or organization is not required to accept currency or coins as payment for goods or services.
-Private businesses are free to develop their own policies on whether to accept cash unless there is a state law that says otherwise.
+There is no federal law that requires a private business, person, or organization to accept currency or coins as payment for goods or services.
+While private businesses are free to develop their own policies, there may be state or local laws that specify a requirement to accept cash within certain jurisdictions.